mindcombatant/fortunes-various/README.md

 [Pratchett Quote File](pqf) is just [the Terry Pratchett Quote File](https://www.lspace.org/books/pqf/), but in fortune file format.

 [Trails Empty Chests](trailschests) are the humourous messages you get when you check empty chests in the English releases of the *Trails* RPG series, sourced from [these lists on the Kiseki fandom wiki](https://kiseki.fandom.com/wiki/Lists_of_treasure_chests).
 I specifically excluded all [Trails in the Chest](https://kiseki.fandom.com/wiki/Trails_in_the_Chest)/[Part 2](https://kiseki.fandom.com/wiki/Trails_in_the_Chest,_Part_2) content, as I felt it didn't fit well as a fortune.
-I have not gone through to remove duplicates
+I have done a little bit of work to remove duplicates, though it is entirely possible i missed some.

 If you find any errors or have any improvements you want to make, **pull requests are welcome!**